 Uintah Basin Student Research Internship Program

-Join a team of researchers at USU Uintah Basin this summer as they explore exciting research questions.
+Join a team of researchers at USU Uintah Basin this summer as they explore the answers to exciting questions.

-Six students will be selected for the program this summer.
-Students will choose a mentor for their summer project and be paid to work with them.
-Students will design a research project with their mentor and present their work to the Uintah Basin research community.
-Thus, this program will provide an opportunity for students to work USU Uintah Basin research faculty and meet potential employers in the Uintah Basin.
+Four students will be selected for the program this summer.
+Students will be paid to work with a faculty-mentor and complete a summer research project.
+Students will design their research projects with faculty mentors and present their work to the Uintah Basin research community.
+This program will provide an opportunity for students to work USU Uintah Basin research faculty and meet potential employers in the Uintah Basin.

 Interns must be at least 16 years old and have completed their junior year of high school.
-Preference will be given to USU Uintah Basin enrolled students who have completed their first or second undergraduate year.
+Preference will be given to students who are enrolled at USU Uintah Basin and have completed their first or second undergraduate year.

-*You will be prompted to select your program preference on your application.
-Please rank from 1 to 6, with 1 being your first choice.
+*You will be prompted to select your research mentor preference on your application.
+Please rank the mentors from 1 to 3, with 1 being your first choice.
+You will also be asked to provide an unofficial transcript, a letter of recommendation, and a one-page essay describing why you want to participate in the UBRI program.

 Dates & Deadlines: